Nearsoft/jobs/readme.md

 If an opening has caught your eye feel free to contact us at [jobs@nearsoft.com](mailto:jobs@nearsoft.com)

+### Ruby Engineer

+* Minimum of 5+ years of work experience with at least 3+ years of back end Ruby/Rails development
+* Experience with other programming languages such as Java is a definite asset
+* Experience with a range of data stores, including relational (SQL), column-oriented and key-value stores such as Postgres, Memcached, Redis and Redshift
+* Knowledge of professional software engineering best practices for the full software development life cycle, including coding standards, code reviews, source control management, agile development, build processes, testing, and operations
+* Experience with the following technologies is preferred:
+    * AWS platform and its many components (S3, API Gateway, Lambda, etc.)
+    * Microservices architecture
+    * Swagger and RESTful API design
+    * Docker containerization

+    ### Full Stack.
+NET Engineer

+* Strong with MongoDB
+* Experience working with Microservices pattern
+* Runs in Linux (CentOS)
+* Strong experience working with React.js
+* Nice to have Inferno.JS
+* Excellent understanding of object-oriented concepts
+* Solid knowledge of SOLID principles
+* Design patterns knowledge
+* Experience working on an Agile development team, both on-site and remotely
+* Really good English skills, both written and listening comprehension
+* Integrity, pro-activity and a sense of ownership about what they do
+* Passionate about software development

 ### Android Engineer

 * 2+ years experience in mobile application development